 Both channels can be easily received in most areas of St. John’s and Mount Pearl with a simple indoor antenna.
 The whole northeast Avalon has the possibility to receive the broadcast with an indoor antenna as well.
 Even communities on the northwest Avalon, such as Bay Roberts and Carbonear, can receive the channels with some indoor antenna adjustments.

 Outside of these areas, receiving the signal will be quite difficult.
 You’ve only got a shot at receiving free TV in Newfoundland if you live in the coverage area.
 This area includes most of the Avalon, and extends out to Bonavista, Clarenville, and even Marystown.
-Mind you, the signal is very weak in some places and will require a roof-mounted antenna to give you any chance of tuning in.
+Mind you, the signal is very weak in these places and will require a roof-mounted antenna (and some luck) to give you any chance of tuning in.

 What antenna do I need?